MSc, UKCP Accredited

 I have a BA (Hons) Human Sciences from Nottingham Trent University (1998).

 I have worked in a number of organisations, offering face to face counselling to both adults and young people.
 I have worked with clients for short term periods (6 weeks) and also with long term work, for those who feel they need that level of support.
 I have worked with a number of clients dealing with a variety of issues in their lives, who need space and time to explore them in therapy.
 I have worked at Cruse Bereavement Care, Doncaster College, The Haven Counselling Service and SHE-UK (supporting adult survivors of childhood sexual abuse.)

-I undertake regular personal therapy and clinical supervision with registered UKCP psychotherapists.
-This is part of my parallel clinical obligations with UCKP to ensure that I am providing and ethical and effective service.
+I undertake personal therapy and clinical supervision with registered UKCP psychotherapists.
+This is part of my parallel clinical obligations with UCKP to ensure that I am providing an ethical and effective service to clients.